HTML Accessibility

 Checks whether AI search engines like ChatGPT and Claude can access your website content

-Every audit runs 34 scored checks across 6 categories, measuring how well AI search engines can find, extract, and cite your content.
+Every scan runs 55 checks (36 of them scored across 8 categories), measuring how well AI search engines can find, extract, and cite your content.

 Can AI crawlers find and access your content?